#1: European Digital Identity Wallet (EUDI)

 #3: Rise of Biometric Authentication

 In 2025, biometrics is becoming an increasingly common method of identification.
 This refers to technologies that recognise a person through their fingerprints, face, voice or eyes.
 These methods are fast, simple, and highly secure, as they are much more difficult to forge than a password.
-They are used in both phones and sensitive online services (banks, public administrations, healthcare, etc.).
-As a result, biometrics is becoming the new standard for proving one's identity.
+They are used in both phones and sensitive online services (banks, financial institution, public administrations, healthcare, etc.).

 #4: Towards the End of Passwords